The Prince’s Gamble

 But everywhere she turns, she finds herself fascinated by his contrasting nature – icy cool one moment, then burning hot the next.
 Worse still, she can’t stop herself from fantasizing about his touch.
 Because what Alexander wants, Alexander gets… and this is one gamble that could cost them both everything!

-Praise for A Prince’s Gamble:
+Praise for The Prince’s Gamble:

 “I dare you not to fall in love with Prince Alexander.
 The Prince’s Gamble is a book you won’t be able to put down.”